Sparkling saddle loops of vector fields on surfaces: Families of vector fields on surfaces

 \begin{defin} Two families $V = \{v_\t\}_{\t \in B}$ and $W = \{w_\tau\}_{\tau \in \hat{B}}$ of vector fields on homeomorphic manifolds~$M$ and~$\hat{M}$ are called \emph{strongly equivalent} if there exists a homeomorphism ${H\colon B\times M \to \hat{B}\times \hat{M}}$ of the form

 such that, for every $\t \in B$, the map $H_\t$ takes the phase portrait of $v_\t$ into the one of $w_{h(\t)}$, that is, takes trajectories to trajectories preserving the time-induced orientation.
-We say that the homeomorphism~$H$ \emph{realizes} this equivalence. \end{defin} A family $V$ is \emph{strongly structurally stable} if it is strongly equivalent to any family~$W$ that is sufficiently close.
-There are other notions of equivalence and hence stability for families; see, e.g.,~\cite[\S 1.1]{IKS}.
+We say that the homeomorphism~$H$ \emph{realizes} this equivalence. \end{defin} A family $V$ is \emph{strongly structurally stable} if it is strongly equivalent to any family~$W$ that is sufficiently close in the space of families that we consider.
+There are other notions of equivalence and hence stability for families; see, e.g.,~\cite[\S 1.1]{IKS} or~\cite{I21}.

 Throughout the paper we use standard dynamical systems notions and notation, for which the books~\cite{KH} and~\cite{PM} are a good reference.